heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ## Overview

 SemanticFlow editing interface, called `workspace`, allows to graphically manage RDF graphs.
-It has a set of features that allow the user to create individuals, based on template configuration, to edit their properties and to manage links between them.
+It has a set of features that allow the user to create individuals, to edit their properties and to manage links between them.

 ## How to do it